opendns/public-domain-lists/README.md

 Similar to the OpenDNS Top Domains List, domains that we flagged as suspicious are not present in the list, that can be used as a benign data set.

+Both lists are in public domain, and are automatically updated weekly.

+They are not meant to replace other public lists in any way.
+The Top Domains List, in particular, is solely based on DNS queries and doesn’t reflect the popularity of websites.

+However, these lists have been useful to train, test and improve our own models, and by sharing them, we hope that other researchers will find them a useful addition as well.